abhinavgoel2005/AI-Response-Quality-Evaluator/docs/SYSTEM_DESIGN.md

 ## 9. Summary

 The proposed architecture provides a simple and modular approach for evaluating AI-generated responses.
 Instead of relying on a single evaluation metric, the system analyzes multiple quality parameters before generating a final quality report.

-This design forms the foundation for the implementation of the AI Response Quality Evaluator Agent in the upcoming milestones of the Infosys Springboard Internship Project.